wighawag/etherkit/packages/tx-observer/README.md

   ],
 });

-// If tx with nonce 5 succeeds, operation is Success
+// If tx with nonce 5 succeeds, intent is Success
-// Even if tx with nonce 6 fails (nonce conflict), operation is still Success
+// Even if tx with nonce 6 fails (nonce conflict), intent is still Success
 ```